MafaldaSFerreira/physalia_adaptation_course-2024/04_day4/01_haploblocks/Tutorial_Day4_haploblocks.md

 Do you observe the particular LD pattern of an inversion (or a non-recombining block?)?
 When do you observe the signal: when considering all individuals together, or when considering LD for AA individuals only?
 Why?
 Is this pattern also observed in the BB group?

-### Studying divergence with F<sub>ST</sub> (optional)
+### Studying differentiation with F<sub>ST</sub> (optional)
-We may be interested in calculating several statistics for each haplogroup (diversity, divergence, etc).
+We may be interested in calculating several statistics for each haplogroup (diversity, differentiation, etc).
 For instance we can calculate F<sub>ST</sub> between our groups, as you learnt to do on day 2 with VCFtools, both as an overall F<sub>ST</sub> value and in sliding-windows along the genome.
 Note that here this is not ideal since it is better to have balanced sample size (and our group BB is pretty small).

 If you are interested in following this extra tutorial, you will find all details here: